 My travel partner and I have already invested on a Sea to Summit Lightweight Dry Sack, since most of our travels involved exploring both land and sea areas.
 We would usually use our dry sack for storing valuable items that we didn’t want to get wet or burnt from the sun (i.e. camera, phones, dry shirts, towels).
 This can also serve as a beach or pool bag.

 I’ve been using a pair of $5 Speedo Aqua Shoes that my cousin bought in one of the sports outlets in Florida.
 I’ve used it a couple of times now, and has been great for walking by the beach, swimming by pebbly shores and even for trekking on rocky terrains.
+I found that Outdoor Empire has everything I need for trekking or hunting.

 American Tourister Clothes Bag